 Good day, ladies and gentlemen and welcome to the Q1 2015 Liquidity Services earnings conference call.
 My name is Whitley, and I'll be your Operator for today.
 (Operator Instructions).
 As a reminder, this call is being recorded for replay purposes.
-I would now like to turn it over to your host for today, Ms. Julie Davis, Senior Director of Investor Relations.
+I would now like to turn the conference over to your host for today, Ms. Julie Davis, Senior Director of Investor Relations.
+Please proceed.

-Julie Davis - Liquidity Services, Inc. - Senior Director, Investor Relations
+Julie Davis - Liquidity Services, Inc. - Senior Director, IR